dougeby/IntuneDocs/intune/manage-os-versions.md

 - Determine which operating system versions are on your end-user devices
 - Control access to organizational data on devices while you validate a new operating system release
 - Encourage/require end users to upgrade to the latest version your organization has approved
-- Manages an organization-wide roll out to a new operating system version.
+- Manages an organization-wide rollout to a new operating system version.

 ## Operating system version control using Intune mobile device management (MDM) enrollment restrictions
 Intune MDM enrollment restrictions let you define the client device requirements before you allow enrollment of the device.
 The goal is to require your end users enroll only compliant devices before gaining access organizational resources.
 Device requirements include both minimum and maximum allowed operating system versions for supported platforms.